RPS Audience Fund

 Who can apply?

 Trustees of the Rachel Baker Memorial Charity specify that the fund is open to classical music ensembles (of any size from quartet to symphony orchestra) based in the UK, and UK venues where classical music is principally programmed.
-Such organisations can apply independently or as the lead party in a shared bid with other partners, but the fund is not open to applications submitted by individual performers, festivals, opera companies or record companies.
+Such organisations can apply independently or as the lead party in a shared bid with other partners, but the fund is not open to applications submitted by individual performers, festivals, opera companies, ballet companies or record companies.

 What might the fund support?